OfficeDev/office-js-docs-pr/docs/outlook/outlook-mobile-apis.md

 # Outlook JavaScript APIs supported in Outlook on mobile devices

 Outlook on Android and on iOS support up to [Mailbox requirement set 1.5](/javascript/api/outlook?view=outlook-js-1.5&preserve-view=true).
-To ensure that your Outlook mobile add-in can implement the new extensibility features available on the Outlook desktop and web platforms, certain APIs from later requirement sets are now enabled for mobile support.
-This article outlines APIs supported in Outlook mobile and any implementation exceptions.
+To further extend the capabilities of an Outlook mobile add-in, certain APIs from later requirements, that were previously only available to Outlook desktop and web clients, are now enabled for mobile support.
+This article outlines the APIs supported in Outlook mobile and any implementation exceptions.

 ## Supported APIs